lin-youshen/MySite/docs/en/introduction.md

 <img src="../../media/competiton.gif" alt="123 " width="500" height="300" style="display: block; margin-left: auto; margin-right: auto;">

-Participate in the '[Zhihang Cup](https://www.ghstf.org.cn/ds/2403d8d577.html)' I won first place in the simulation competition and third place in the physical competition in the national unmanned algorithm competition.
+Participate in the "[Zhihang Cup](https://www.ghstf.org.cn/ds/2403d8d577.html)" I won first place in the simulation competition and third place in the physical competition in the national unmanned algorithm competition.
 This algorithm competition includes autonomous exploration of unknown environments by drones, target search and tracking, and identification of landing areas.(2023)

 ## Publication